zaher-aa/Postify/README.md

 ---
 ### 📱 Why Postify
-Nowadays, using social media has become a necessary daily activity, and social media is usually used for many purposes societies need it more, so it is important to develop social media sites
+Nowadays, using social media has become a necessary daily activity, and social media is usually used for many purposes and societies need it more, so it is important to develop social media sites

 ---